MauricioRobayo/colombian-holidays/README.md

 colombianHolidays({ year: 2025 });
 ```

-But exposed as a named utility function for convenience.
+But uses an in-memory cache.

+> [!TIP]
-This function uses a shared in-memory cache and is a preferable option to `colombianHolidays` when the same year is requested multiple times, such as in loops or build processes.
+> Prefer this to `colombianHolidays` when the same year is requested multiple times, such as in loops or build processes.

 ### isHoliday